-The Company is compliant to the requirements mandated by Republic Act 11058 and the Occupational Safety and Health Standards by the Department of Labor and Employment (DOLE) with regard to the provision of competent and qualified Occupational Health (OH) personnel and facilities.
-For the Iligan Plant, one (1) full-time OH Nurse and one (1) part-time OH Physician are provided by the Health Maintenance Organization (HMO) provider of the Company to render OH services.
+The Company is compliant to the requirements mandated by Republic Act

+11058 and the Occupational Safety and Health Standards by the Department of Labor and Employment (DOLE) with regard to the provision of competent and qualified Occupational Health (OH) personnel and facilities.
+Part-time OH Physicians, one (1) each for Iligan Plant and Makati Head Office, as well as one (1) full-time OH Nurse in Iligan Plant, are provided by the Health Maintenance Organization (HMO) provider of the Company to render OH services.
 Certified first-aiders of the Company are trained annually by DOLE accredited training organizations.
 The OH personnel are duly complemented with the required medical supplies, equipment, and Clinic facility.
 In case of emergencies, an emergency service vehicle is readily available for transporting workers to the nearest hospital from the Plant.